Renewable School Applications

 Before you apply, please review the information below to understand how these projects are selected, the requirements for school participation and what you can expect should you receive support for your project.
 All applicants and project host sites are expected and assumed to be in compliance with all laws, including equal opportunity and environmental laws.

 There are two separate types of Solar 4R Schools projects.
 The Renewable Classroom project is for schools that are interested in integrating STEM renewable energy education into their school curriculum.
 A Renewable Classroom project includes a teacher training, science kit materials for the classroom ($3,500 value) and ongoing support and resources from the Solar 4R Schools staff.
-A $2,000 applicant match is appropriate for this type of project.
+A $2,000 local match is appropriate for this type of project.
 If your school already has an installed PV system and you want to leverage the educational benefits of the system with data monitoring for classroom use, an additional applicant match would be required to cover the cost for a touch-screen kiosk to display live solar energy data at the school or facility.

 The Renewable School project includes a teacher training, science kit materials and the installation of a demonstration photovoltaic (PV) system at your school with data monitoring.
 Typical photovoltaic systems installed have ranged from 4-12kW, depending on local cost variables.
-An applicant match of $15,000 is typically required for a Renewable School project.
+An local match of $15,000 is typically required for a Renewable School project.

 Solar 4R Schools does not provide cash grants.
 Rather, Solar 4R Schools provides selected schools with full-service support for the project (supported with local match) for teacher professional development training and resources, ongoing content/technical support and, depending on the type of project, BEF project procurement and management of the installation of a demonstration-scale PV system.